Study examines potential role of feed in ASF spread

 Pigs were monitored for clinical signs of the disease twice a day and blood samples were taken on day 0 and 5 post-inoculation, they said.
 Pigs showing symptoms of the disease were harvested before day 5 and all others were collected on day 5 for blood and tissue samples.

-Infection status was established at that time, the researchers said.
+Infection status was established at that time.

 The probability of infection increased as a larger amount of virus was added to either feed or liquid, they said.
 At the largest dose tested in liquid, 100% of pigs receiving the oral challenge developed the disease, however, no in-feed dose generated 100% infection.